Pict: River Chelmer Valley, Broomfield, Chelmsford, Essex & freshwater sampling.

 Welcome to the BNA Essex Branch News

-Following David Bellamy stepping back from being the national BNA President after many years, Biologist, naturalist, broadcaster & author Roger Tabor has now become BNA President.
+In 2018 following David Bellamy stepping back from being the national BNA President after many years, biologist, naturalist, broadcaster & author Roger Tabor become BNA President, (he is also our Branch President).
 Roger lives in Essex & was BNA Chairman for 20 years.

 During David Bellamy’s time as President he visited Essex a number of times for BNA events, including chairing the national BNA centennial conference held at Cressing Temple Barns & Braintree in 2005.
 David was the star of the BNA’s “Bellamy at Brightlingsea” weekend on the Essex Sunshine Coast in the NE of the county, which involved naturalists from many parts of the country & well attended by the public.
 The BNA’s national conferences have been held at Forest School in the southern section of Epping Forest since 2007, & David took part as President in most of those.